1781 Vermont Republic gubernatorial election

-The 1781 Vermont Republic gubernatorial election took place throughout September, and resulted in the re-election of Thomas Chittenden to a one-year term.
+The 1781 Vermont Republic gubernatorial election took place on September 4, 1781.
+It resulted in the re-election of Thomas Chittenden to a one-year term.

 The Vermont General Assembly met in Charlestown, New Hampshire on October 12.
 The meeting site was chosen as part of a short-lived effort to create a union of Vermont with 17 Connecticut River Valley towns of New Hampshire.

 The Vermont House of Representatives appointed a committee to examine the votes of the freemen of Vermont for governor, lieutenant governor, treasurer, and governor's council members.
 Thomas Chittenden was re-elected governor.
 The popular vote indicated that no candidate for lieutenant governor had received a majority.
 In keeping with the Vermont Constitution, the choice fell to the Vermont General Assembly, which chose Elisha Payne, a New Hampshire resident who supported the union of New Hampshire's western towns with Vermont.
 Ira Allen was re-elected as treasurer.
 The names of candidates and balloting totals were not recorded.